Maine Coon Weird Noises: Chirping, Trilling, Chattering, Yowling & When To Worry

 If your Maine Coon starts howling unexpectedly, it’s best to contact a vet for a check-up.

-Some Maine Coons make raspy or snoring noises during sleep.
-Occasional snoring is normal, especially if your cat is relaxed or lying in an odd position.
+Some Maine Coons snore lightly or make snuffling noises while asleep, especially if they are deeply relaxed or lying in an odd position.
+Occasional sleep noise can be normal.

 Normal Vs. Concerning Noises